hector-crean/Cell_Sorting/README.md

 p "com_out" index 1 u 2:3 w p pt 7
 and so on..

-6. Use load "Plot_movie.plt" in MakeAnimation folder
+6. Use load "Plot_movie.plt" in MakeAnimation folder to make animations of cell movements

 7. In Analysis folder use ComputeMSD as
 ./ComputeMSD ../Alpha1.2/com_out 3000 10 225 60 out